6.8 SPC vs. 6.5 Grendel: Enhancing the AR-15 Platform

 6.5 Grendel Ballistics

-Note: This information comes from the manufacturer and is for informational purposes only.
-The actual ballistics obtained with your firearm can vary considerably from the advertised ballistics.
+Note: This information comes from ammo manufacturers.
+Actual ballistics obtained with your firearm can vary considerably the advertised ballistics.
 Also, ballistics can vary from lot to lot with the same brand and type load.
+For a more comprehensive breakdown across all manufacturers and loads, see our full 6.5 Grendel ballistics guide.

 6.8 SPC Ballistics

-Note: This information comes from the manufacturer and is for informational purposes only.
-The actual ballistics obtained with your firearm can vary considerably from the advertised ballistics.
+Note: This information comes from ammo manufacturers.
+Actual ballistics obtained with your firearm can vary considerably the advertised ballistics.
 Also, ballistics can vary from lot to lot with the same brand and type load.
+For a more comprehensive breakdown across all manufacturers and loads, see our full 6.8 SPC ballistics guide.

-120 Grain | 2460 | 2250 | 2051 | 1863 | 1687 | 1612 | 1349 | 1121 | 925 | 758 | 2.3 | 0 | -10.5 | -31.1 |
+| 120gr SST | 16 | 0.400 | 2460 | 2250 | 2051 | 1863 | 1686 | 1524 | 1613 | 1349 | 1121 | 924 | 758 | 619 | -1.5 | 2.7 | 0.0 | -11.0 | -32.0 | -65.4 |

 A Brief History of 6.5 Grendel

-Ever since the adoption of the 223 Remington/5.56 NATO cartridge by the US armed forces, critics have questioned the combat effectiveness and terminal ballistics of the 22-caliber round.
+Ever since the adoption of the 223 Remington/5.56 NATO cartridge by the U.S. Armed Forces, critics have questioned the combat effectiveness and terminal ballistics of the .22 caliber round.
 As a result, several intermediate cartridges have been adapted to the AR-15 platform such as the 300 Blackout and 6.8 SPC in an attempt to bridge the gap between the 223 Reminton and 308 Winchester.

 Never one to back down from a challenge, British/American armorer Bill Alexander of Alexander Arms debuted the 6.5 Grendel in May 2003 at the Blackwater training facility in North Carolina.
 Alexander Arms also utilized the services of competitive shooter Arne Brennan and senior ballistician Janne Pohjoispää of Lapua in development of the new rifle cartridge.

-With exceptional long range capability, barrel life, and MOA-level accuracy, the 6.5 Grendel is an excellent choice if you’re looking to upgrade your AR-15 platform to something that has a bit more stopping power than a 223 Rem.
+With exceptional long-range capability, barrel life, and MOA-level accuracy, the 6.5 Grendel is an excellent choice if you’re looking to upgrade your AR-15 platform to something that has a bit more stopping power than a 223 Rem.

 A Brief History of 6.8 SPC

 Although the 6.8 SPC seemed to be a potent answer to the 5.56 NATO terminal performance issue, there were some problems with its implementation.
+The chamber designs for the original 6.8 SPC cartridge were somewhat inaccurate, the biggest issue being the free bore space at the mouth of the chamber.

 However, in all the excitement over the new 6.8 SPC, several civilian firearm manufactures clambered to release rifles chambered in the new hotshot round before SAAMI had officially adopted the cartridge.
 With numerous faulty rifles in the wild, the only action SAAMI could take was to sanction the round.